 What is settlement time?

 Another key term to understand when discussing payment rails is ‘settlement time’.
-This describes the total elapsed time between a single payment or transfer being initiated, and the funds being received in the target account.
+This describes the total elapsed time between a single payment or transfer funds being initiated, and the funds being received in the target bank account.

 In the simplest possible terms, the shorter the settlement time, the better the user experience, and the greater the benefit for the attached businesses/FIs.